Jensenks/FlightLoggerLabelAction/README.md

           review-label: "6: PR for review"
 ```

-In development: (Uses the action version in the PR)
+In development: (Uses the action version in the PR.
+Also listens on more event that could be used for future )

 ```yml
 name: "FlightBot"